Shifts-Project/shifts/mswml/README.md

-`metrics.py` is a module containing implementations of metrics used for validation during training and evaluation: Dice score, normalised Dice score (nDSC), lesion F1 score, Area under error retenion curve (nDSC R-AUC).
+`metrics.py` is a module containing implementations of metrics used for validation during training and evaluation: Dice score, normalised Dice score (nDSC), lesion F1 score, Area under error retention curve (nDSC R-AUC).
 Here, nDSC and nDSC R-AUC will be used for your model's evaluation and are displayed in the [leaderboard](https://shifts.grand-challenge.org/evaluation/ms-lesion-segmentation-phase-i/leaderboard/).

 `uncertainty.py` is a module containing implementations of uncertainty measures